 She didn’t know what I was setting up behind her when taking the pictures.
 She came home from work and I had her put on her graduation dress and handed her her cap and gown.
 I borrowed toys from posting on a local neighborhood Facebook page.
 I might have a few in the attic, but a local mom had all of the characters.

 She is a sweet, sentimental sap, just like me — so I knew this would get her as well.
 When I showed her what I was doing and had her turn around- this was her reaction.liana weitz

 Responses to the post were unanimous.
-Everyone loved it, many calling it awesome, priceless or perfect.
-Some shared that they were drying their tears or that the post left them emotionally tapped out for the day.
+Everyone loved it, many calling it awesome, priceless, or perfect.
+Some shared that they were drying their tears or that the post left them emotionally tapped for the day.

 Liana thanks everyone for sharing this extremely relatable moment with her senior.
 And to all our graduating seniors, we say, ”To infinity and beyond.”